SJTU-IPADS/HEDB/docs/vm-setup-aarch64.md

 # How to set up a 2-VM environment for HEDB

-We recommend using ubuntu cloud images, as they provide ready-to-use images.
+We recommend using Ubuntu cloud images, as they provide ready-to-use images.

 Download an arm64 image to use:
 ```sh